Utviklingsutvalget/ACTion/README.md

 ## How to test the application
 Begin with cloning the repository.
 Then run the activator script in the project root using the $activator run.
 Before opening the project in an IDE, make sure to run $activator followed by the command denoting your IDE.
 For example, $activator idea generates an SBT project for Jetbrains' IntelliJ IDEA.
+Please read the documentation and see the README.md located in ./conf/secrets before attempting to test the application properly.